dora-team/dora.dev/hugo/content/capabilities/job-satisfaction/index.md

 date: 2023-03-22T13:43:36Z
 category: cultural
 draft: true
+headline: "Find out about the importance of ensuring your people have the tools and resources to do their job, and of making good use of their skills and abilities."
 summary: "Everybody knows how job satisfaction feels.
 It's about doing work that's challenging and meaningful, and being empowered to exercise skills and judgment.
 Where there's job satisfaction, employees bring the best of themselves to work: